 Son Irvin Scott Ream (1871-1926) was born on Nov.
 16, 1871 (or 1873) in Draketown.
 At the age of 26, in about 1897, he married 23-year-old Lyda S. Weyant (1874-1912), daughter of Simon and Sarah (Yates) Weyant.
 Their known children were Harry S. Ream, Edna M. Ream, Adda E. "Addie" Ream, Willis C. Ream, Russell T. Ream and Helen G. Ream.
 Irwin was a tannery worker in Confluence in 1910 and later a railroad laborer and coal miner.
 Heartache rocked the family on Sept.
 14, 1912 when 38-year-old Lyda died suddenly from an infection following childbirth ("puerperal").
 Interment was in the Jersey Baptist Church Cemetery.
 The federal census enumeration of 1920 shows Irvin and his children and grandson Robert Moon living in Confluence.
 Among their near neighbors that year were his nephew Cyril "Edgar" and Nora Pearl (Harbaugh) Ream as well as widow Phoebe Ann (Burkholder) Younkin of the George A. and Charlotta (Younkin) Younkin family.
 In the mid-1920s, he lived and apparently worked at a mine in Fairchance, Georges Township, Fayette County.
 At the age of 55, he suffered a stroke and died on Dec.
 7, 1926.
 Burial was in the Jersey Cemetery.
 After Irvin's death, many of his children relocated to Westmoreland County, PA where they resided in and around New Kensington.

-When the federal census was enumerated in 1850, the family dwelled in Henry Clay Township, Fayette County.
-That year, other Flanagan families living next door were John and Margaret Flanagan and Andrew and Isabella Flanagan.
-The Flanagans remained in Henry Clay through the decade of the 1850s and are shown there in the 1860 census, receiving their postal mail at Somerfield, Somerset County.
+When the federal census was enumerated in 1850, the family dwelled in or near Johnson's Chapel in Henry Clay Township, Fayette County.
+That year, other Flanigan families living next door were John and Margaret Flanigan and Andrew and Isabella Flanigan.
+They remained in Henry Clay through the decade of the 1850s and are shown there in the 1860 census, receiving their postal mail at Somerfield, Somerset County.

 Mary is believed to have died during the 1860s.
 The census of 1870 shows the 63-year-old Job heading a household with his youngest three children between the ages of 15 and 23.
 That year, their mail was delivered at Fayette Springs, Fayette County.